List of New Orleans Pelicans seasons

-The New Orleans Pelicans are a professional basketball team based in New Orleans, Louisiana.
+The New Orleans Pelicans are a professional basketball team based in New Orleans.
 They are members of the Southwest Division of the Western Conference in the National Basketball Association (NBA).
 The franchise began play during the 2002–03 NBA season as the New Orleans Hornets following the relocation of the Charlotte Hornets, based in Charlotte, North Carolina.
-After three seasons in New Orleans, Hurricane Katrina forced the franchise to temporarily relocate to Oklahoma City, Oklahoma, where they spent two seasons as the New Orleans/Oklahoma City Hornets.
+After three seasons in New Orleans, Hurricane Katrina forced the franchise to temporarily relocate to Oklahoma City, where they spent two seasons as the New Orleans/Oklahoma City Hornets.
 The Hornets returned to New Orleans full-time for the 2007–08 season.
 The team changed its name to the New Orleans Pelicans at the conclusion of the 2012–13 season.

-Led by All-Star Baron Davis, the New Orleans Hornets qualified for their first post-season appearance during the 2002–03 season.
+Led by All-Star Baron Davis, the New Orleans Hornets qualified for their first postseason appearance during the 2002–03 season.
 They lost to the Philadelphia 76ers in the first round.
-The team earned their first division title during the 2007–08 season, behind the play of All-Stars Chris Paul and David West.
+The team earned its first division title during the 2007–08 season, behind the play of All-Stars Chris Paul and David West.
 Finishing with a franchise-best record of 56 wins and 26 losses, the Hornets won the Southwest Division title over the defending champion San Antonio Spurs.
-They advanced to the Conference Semifinals, where they were defeated by the Spurs in seven games.
+They advanced to the conference semifinals, where they were defeated by the Spurs in seven games.

-In 20 seasons, the Pelicans have compiled an overall record of 740–864 all-time.
-They have qualified the playoffs eight times, winning two series, and posted seven seasons of 41 wins or more.
+In 23 seasons, the Pelicans have compiled an overall record of 852–998 all-time.
+They have qualified the playoffs nine times, winning two series, and posted nine seasons of 41 wins or more.